leokleist/kostistsaprailis.github.io/_posts/2016-05-08-How-to-not-make-a-blog.md

 ### Is the hassle worth it?

+So enough with the rant, was it actually worth it?

-There are currently far easier ways (Wordpress, Medium etc) to start a blog, why go through all the hassle to make it from scratch?
+That's not a straightfoward answer.
+There are currently far easier ways to start a blog (Wordpress, Medium etc), why go through all the hassle to make it from scratch?

-Well, the thing that drew me to Jekyll is that as a developer I'm always enjoying more building stuff myself.
-Having exposure to the underlying code is always a great strength that allows you to configure (and also break) a project.
+Well, what drew me to Jekyll is that as a developer I'm always enjoying more building stuff myself.
+Having exposure to the underlying code is always a great strength that allows you to configure (and also break) a project, and also provide valuable knowledge.

 So take something apart, break it and then try to make it work.
-You will always be more motivated to make something work again and it will usually take you down a curious rabbit hole.
+You will always be more motivated to make it work again.
+Go break stuff!

 [githubpages-url]: https://pages.github.com/